novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 ## Flink ML Summary

-In result we were able to create Flink job which can learn and train ML model like `LogisticResgression`.
-As part of the learning process, we were able to prepare data in the proper format using Flink ML encoders and scalers.
-In case we want to use this model further, we can store and load the model state in the same or in a completely new Flink job.
+In result we were able to create a Flink job which can learn and train ML model for Customer Churn Analysis using `LogisticResgression` algorithm.
+As part of the learning process, we were able to  prepare data in the proper format using Flink ML encoders and scalers utilities.
+In case we want to use the trained model further, we can store and load its state in the same or in a completely new Flink job.
 This allows us to train ML models in Flink on a specific environment and use them later in production.

+Flink ML also allows to extend it with own ML algroithm using [FlinkML API](https://nightlies.apache.org/flink/flink-ml-docs-master/docs/development/overview/).